-- Abenaki's Path†

 - Birches

 - Chief's Lookout

 - Crooked Maples

-- Hornets†

 - Loon's Landing†

 - Spruces

 Western Edge Sites

 These sites are more remotely located on the western side of camp at the scenic southern end of Three Pound Pond.
 They are nearest to the Archery, Rifle, and Nature areas.
 Bikes will be helpful in quickly reaching the other areas of camp.